teverse/teverse/TEVERSE-CONTRIB.md

 # Contributions

 Everyone is welcome to contribute to Teverse.
-For Teverse to truly be for developers. we strongly encourage developers to take part in its development.
+For Teverse to truly be for developers, we strongly encourage developers to take part in its development.
 Whether you're here to suggest, find bugs or build the next component to workshop, those efforts mean a lot to us and the community that we foster.

 # Issues